The Cost of Living in Malta in 2023: A Comprehensive Guide

 Transportation Costs

-Your transportation costs in Malta will primarily depend on whether you own or rent a car, or if you opt for public transport such as buses.
-Public transport in Malta is quite user-friendly and affordable, with single tickets costing around €2 (US$2.41).
+Your transportation costs in Malta will primarily depend on whether you own or rent a car, or if you opt for public transport such as buses or trains.
+Public transport in Malta is quite user-friendly and affordable, with single tickets costing around €2 (USD2.12).
 If you’re looking for a long-term solution, monthly passes might be the way to go, as they offer discounted fares.
-These passes typically start at around €26 (US$31) for adults and €21 (US$25) for students, making them a cost-effective choice for regular commuters.
+These passes typically start at around €26 (USD27.5) for adults and €21 (USD22) for students, making them a cost-effective choice for regular commuters.

 Transportation Item Average Cost